 - Share useful or entertaining content.
 You want to keep your followers engaged and give them a reason to save your post in their saved folder.
 Using Instagram templates will help you ensure that each post is unique, adds value, and looks good.

-Despite the fact that Instagram’s shadowban is not official, there are still actions you can take and preventative measures you should follow to avoid a shadowban.
+Even though Instagram’s shadowban is not official, there are still actions you can take and preventative measures you should follow to avoid a shadowban.

 Check your analytics constantly and monitor your account daily.
 Learning how your community behaves will give you the lead in case something like this happens.
 Also, build the habit of understanding how a product – not just Instagram – works, and keep your knowledge up to date.